Multivariate Bayesian models with flexible shared interactions for analyzing spatio-temporal patterns of rare cancers: Spatio-temporal models

 To define the models, let $O_{itd}$, $n_{itd}$ and $r_{itd}$ be the observed number of cases, the population at risk and the rates in each area $i$, $i = 1, \dots, A$ at time $t$, $t = 1, \dots, T$ for $d=I$, incidence, and $d=M$, mortality.
 Then, conditional on the rates $r_{itd}$, we assume that the number of observed cases follows a Poisson distribution with mean $\mu_{itd}=n_{itd}r_{itd}$.
 That is,

-To model the log rates, $\log r_{itd}$, we first consider a spatio-temporal multivariate model with a different intercept for each health outcome, a shared spatial component \citep{held2005}, a time effect specific for each health outcome and independent interactions between health outcomes.
+To model the log rates, $\log r_{itd}$, we first consider a spatio-temporal multivariate model with a different intercept for each health outcome, a shared spatial component \citep{held2005}, a time effect specific for each health outcome and specific spatio-temporal interaction for each health outcome.
 Therefore, we assume that the log rates, $\log r_{itd}$, can be written as

 where $\alpha_d$ is a health outcome-specific intercept, $\delta$ is a scaling parameter, $\kappa_{i}$ represents the shared spatial component, $\gamma_{td}$ represents the time effect specific for each health outcome $d$ and $\chi_{itd}$ are the spatio-temporal interactions specific for each health outcome $d$.
 The spatio-temporal interaction has the same structure for incidence and mortality but the amount of smoothing can be the same or different.